 A longtime Fort Worth resident, Jessica Fuentes is both an artist and art educator.
 She received a BA in Art and Performance from the University of Texas at Dallas in 2004 and a MA in Art Education from the University of North Texas in 2013.
 She is a former member of 500x Gallery, co-founder of ACT(Artists Coming Together)united, and associated with The Mother Load Project’s community of artists.
+Her work has been exhibited throughout the DFW area and in 2016 her solo show Tree House Divided was noted as one of the Top 5 Exhibitions of the year by FW Weekly.
+In 2018 her body of work entitled My Only Homeland was featured in Deep Red Press.

-Though most of my work is photographic in nature, I am constantly toying with the way my images are presented.
+Though most of my work is photographic in nature, I am constantly experimenting with the way my images are presented.
 Whether working in photography, mixed media, or narrative writing, my work explores the concepts of time and memory and the distortions of both.

 For more information fill out the form below